Dr. George F. Flaherty

 adele.nelson@austin.utexas.edu

-Adele Nelson is an Assistant Professor in the Department of Art and Art History at the University of Texas at Austin, where she also serves as Associate Director of the Center for Latin American Visual Studies (CLAVIS).
+Adele Nelson is an Associate Professor in the Department of Art and Art History at the University of Texas at Austin, where she also serves as Co-Director of the Center for Latin American Visual Studies (CLAVIS) and faculty affiliate at the Lozano Long Institute for Latin American Studies (LLILAS).
 She received her BA in Portuguese and Brazilian Studies and Art Semiotics from Brown University and her MA and PhD in Art History from the Institute of Fine Arts, New York University.
 She specializes in twentieth and twenty-first century art of Latin America, with a focus on the postwar and contemporary art of Brazil.
-Her research and teaching interests include transnational exchange between Latin America, Europe, and the United States; the close study of objects; the history of art institutions, exhibitions, and pedagogy; and theories of modernism.
+Her research and teaching interests include the intersections of art and social identity; the history of art institutions, exhibitions, and pedagogy; the close study of objects; transnational exchange; and theories of modernism and artistic activism.

-She is co-organizing, with MacKenzie Stevens, the exhibition Social Fabric: Art and Activism in Contemporary Brazil for the Visual Arts Center at UT Austin (September–December 2022).
+She co-edited the English and Portuguese editions of Social Fabric: Art and Activism in Contemporary Brazil, which showcases 10 contemporary Brazilian artists and new research by UT current and former graduate students, released in 2023 by Tower Books, an imprint of the University of Texas Press, and in 2024 by Cultura Acadêmica Editora, Fundação Editora da Unesp (State University of São Paulo).
+The publication grew out of the exhibition Social Fabric: Art and Activism in Contemporary Brazil at the Visual Arts Center at UT Austin (September 2022–March 2023).
 The project received The Andy Warhol Foundation for the Visual Arts Grant.
-You can read more about the exhibition here, recent visits and talks by some of its artists here, here, and here, research by UT Austin graduate students here, and see a video of Rosana Paulino’s talk here.
+You can read more about the exhibition here, visits and talks by some of its artists here, here, here, here, here, and here, research by UT Austin graduate students here, and see videos of Rosana Paulino’s talk here and seminars by Aline Motta and scholar Diane Lima here and here.

 Dr. Andrea Giunta